Make sure to buy your skip-the-line tickets online before your visit!

 Try to come 10 minutes before opening (you’ll have about an hour before the museum will be occupied by loud group tours) or after 15:00.

 There are hours with free entry: 6 p.m. to 8 p.m, from Monday to Saturday and from 5 p.m. to 7 p.m. on Sunday.
 Usually waiting lines are longer during these hours but if you come in low season it could be a good way to save money: in winter the queues are short or even inexistent.

 Buy your tickets online

-You can purchase your ticket online on the Prado’s website by choosing a date and time for your visit.
-You’ll have to pay a commission of less than 1 euro when buying online, but during high season it’s worth it: you’ll be able to avoid long queues and will enter the museum through a special entrance reserved for those with tickets.
+You can purchase your ticket online by choosing a date for your visit.
+Especially for high season, it’s worth it: you’ll be able to avoid long queues and will enter the museum through a special entrance reserved for those with tickets.